JJDRODRHDEODHD/Python-Browser/README.md

 # Python Browser

-A simple and customizable web browser built with Python and PyQt5.
+A simple and customizable web browser built with Python and PyQt5 (now PySide6, deal with it).
 This project showcases a unique GUI with tabbed browsing, bookmark management, and an options menu.

 ## Features